|

 A: Now that this position has been eliminated and I was offered another position in the same field but in Phoenix, Arizona.
 I am not ready to relocate so am looking for a new position.

-A: The company just was to traditional for my innovative personality.
+A: The company was just too traditional for my innovative personality.
 But what I learned is that organizations have distinct personalities just like people do.
 Now I know how to concentrate my job search on companies who value independent thinking and alternative methods.

 Q: What are your goals for your career?